 And there is more.
 According to a 2007 survey published in the ASHA Leader, 35 percent of participants reported that out of all of their relationships, the one with their significant other suffered the most.

 “All too often spouses blame each other’s ability to listen when in fact it is truly a hearing problem that is chipping away at their ability to communicate,” said audiologist Patricia Chute, professor and chair of the Division of Health Professions at Mercy College in Dobbs Ferry, N.Y.

 The interviews revealed both the positives and negatives in terms of partnership when it comes to hearing loss.
-While those with hearing loss viewed their partners as a valuable source of support and as having an important role in creating awareness of the presence of hearing loss and encouraging treatment, there was a downside: Participants in the interviews stated that even the most supportive partners seemed to have difficulty truly understanding hearing loss, i.e. how tiredness and background noise play a role in how much their partner could hear at any given time.
-And overall, both the hearing partners and those with hearing loss agreed on one thing: That there had been a significant change in the nature and content of their communication as a result of hearing loss.
+While those with hearing loss viewed their partners as a valuable source of support and as having an important role in creating awareness of the presence of hearing loss and encouraging treatment, there was a downside: participants in the interviews stated that even the most supportive partners seemed to have difficulty truly understanding hearing loss, for example how fatigue and background noise play a role in how much their partner could hear at any given time.
+And overall, both the hearing partners and those with hearing loss agreed on one thing: there had been a significant change in the nature and content of their communication as a result of hearing loss.

-All of this research boils down to one important point: that even the smallest communications, even those normally deemed as unimportant, actually build intimacy and connection between partners.
-Those small asides, including jokes and humor, are actually quite significant, bringing about shared companionship and reflection.
+All of this research confirms that even the smallest communications, even those normally deemed as unimportant, actually build intimacy and connection between partners.
+Those small asides, including jokes and humor, bring about shared companionship and reflection.
 And relationships experience a significant loss in the absence of that communication.